 To kick off the undoubtedly wonderful year that 2020 is sure to be, I thought I’d take a long look back at the passing decade of film music and reflect on some of the more interesting releases in another thrilling, tense and mindblowingly epic Top Ten competition.
-As I always say with this kind of thing, it’s all just a bit of run really and is very much just my own opinion, so please refrain from being too upset if you don’t find your favourite score of the decade on here.
+As I always say with this kind of thing, it’s all just a bit of fun really and very much just my own opinion, so please refrain from being too upset if you don’t find your favourite score of the decade on here.
 Music is a subjective art after all, and we are all allowed to like different things.
 Speaking of which, do post your favourite albums of the 2010s in the comments at the bottom of the page.

 So, without further ado – strap yourselves in folks, ‘cos this is going to be a fun (and undoubtedly controversial) one.